Company History & ethos

 The cornerstone of our production process is English plumb-scribe carpentry, an ancient system unmatched in its ability to create accurate joints between uniquely shaped timbers.

-In an age that is becoming more aware of the impact that human activities have on our environment, structural carpentry is being rightly recognised as among the most sustainable building methods available.
+In an age that is becoming more aware of the impact that human activities

 We have always made it a very high priority to ensure that our company has the most positive environmental impact possible, and we also ensure that we maximise the social benefit available from our business operation.